AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * Conflict occurs on creating Language Copy of assets and assets are not uploaded to Scene 7 (NPR-30932).

-* Dynamic renditions downloaded from [!DNL Experience Manager] running on [!DNL Dynamic Media] Hybrid mode are broken (they are of text type with content 'unable to find image' instead of image content type) (NPR-30876).
+* Dynamic renditions downloaded from [!DNL Experience Manager] running in [!DNL Dynamic Media]&ndash;Hybrid mode are broken (they are of text type with content 'unable to find image' instead of image content type) (NPR-30876).

-* [!DNL Dynamic Media] Encode Video workflow is failing to generate thumbnail for the video that is migrated from Scene 7 to [!DNL Dynamic Media] - Scene 7 run mode (CQ-4282011).
+* [!DNL Dynamic Media] Encode Video workflow is failing to generate thumbnail for the video that is migrated from [!DNL Dynamic Media Classic] to [!DNL Dynamic Media]&ndash;Scene7 mode on Adobe Experience Manager (CQ-4282011).

-* IpsApiException observed while migrating assets from one instance to another using different Scene 7 company IDs (CQ-4280548).
+* IpsApiException observed while migrating assets from one instance to another using different Scene7 company IDs (CQ-4280548).

 * 3D Asset thumbnail is not informative, when a supported 3D model is ingested into [!DNL Experience Manager] (CQ-4283701).